-We also offer an internal English test for applicants.
-More information on this can be found here.
+We also offer an internal English test for applicants who are unable to provide the above evidence of English proficiency.
+More information can be found here.

 Whilst you can read your study materials on your smart phone or tablet, to make the most of your learning experience, you will need access to a laptop or computer (we recommend one running the latest version of Windows), and a good stable internet connection.

-Arden’s psychology and social science degrees are designed to explore human behaviours across diverse areas of psychology and social science such as criminology, sociology, and criminal justice.
+Arden’s psychology courses are designed to explore human behaviours across diverse areas of psychology.
 These courses provide you with a range of transferable skills that are valued by employers from a wide range of industries.
-Our Psychology online courses are accredited by The British Psychological Society, which means they are internationally recognised.
 I look forward to welcoming you to the Arden University family.

 The British Psychological Society (BPS) is the representative body for psychology and psychologists in the UK.
 The society is responsible for the development, promotion, and application of psychology for the public good.